LonelyCpp/LonelyCpp.github.io/pages/rn_youtube.md

 };
 ```

 Now to periodically update the timestamp, start an interval function that fetches the timestamp in regular intervals.
-It can be started when the `VideoModal` component mounts using `useEffect`
+It can be started when the `VideoModal` component mounts using `useEffect`.
+The `useEffect` function is called once when the component mounts to start the timer which will execute every 2 seconds here.
+It returns a function that clears the interval when the component is unmounted.

 (`VideoModal` component)